Ultimate Glenpool Real Estate Investing Guide for 2026

 Employment Base Diversity

-Having multiple employers in the location makes the economy not as volatile.
-If the region’s working individuals, who are your renters, are employed by a diversified number of companies, you can’t lose all of them at the same time (and your property’s value), if a major enterprise in the area goes out of business.
+Having various employers in the region makes the market less unstable.
+When the community's employees, who are your tenants, are spread out across a diverse assortment of employers, you will not lose all of your renters at once (as well as your property's value), if a dominant employer in the area goes out of business.

 Unemployment Rate